 John Gioia's Biography

-John is a recognized leader in Bay Area regional government and on air quality issues.
-He was appointed by Governor Brown to serve on the California Air Resources Board and has served on the Bay Area Air Quality Management District Board since 2006 (serving as Chair in 2012).
+John is a recognized leader in Bay Area regional government and on climate change and air quality issues.
+He was appointed by Governor Brown to serve on the California Air Resources Board and is on the Bay Area Air Quality Management District Board, serving as Chair in 2012.
 Through these roles, John is helping lead the state’s groundbreaking efforts on climate change and air quality.

-John grew up in West Contra Costa County and graduated from El Cerrito High School and the University of California, Berkeley with a B.A. with highest honors in Political Science and also earned his law degree at U.C.
-Berkeley.
+John grew up in West Contra Costa County and graduated from El Cerrito High School and the University of California, Berkeley with a B.A. in Political Science and a law degree.
 He completed the Program for Senior Executives in State and Local Government at Harvard University’s Kennedy School of Government.
-John practiced law until his election to the Board of Supervisors.
+He practiced law until his election to the Board of Supervisors.

 John was first elected to public office in 1988 as a Director of the East Bay Municipal Utility District serving for 10 years and was EBMUD’s youngest ever President in 1995 and 1996.

 John’s public service was inspired by his father, who was a popular American Government teacher for 20 years at Kennedy High School in Richmond.

 John has successfully built coalitions to address issues such as affordable housing, homelessness, violence prevention, environmental justice, access to quality health care and public transportation, climate change, air and water quality, San Francisco Bay restoration, and expanding after school and summer activities for youth.